lifinance/widget/README.md

 ## Examples

 Visit our [playground](https://playground.li.fi) to see how you can customize your [LI.FI Widget](https://www.npmjs.com/package/@lifi/widget) experience.
-Additionaly, see [examples](/examples) folder in this repository.
+Additionally, see [examples](/examples) folder in this repository.

 ## Documentation